C-704

 The C-704 is a Chinese anti-ship missile.
-The missile was developed by the third research institute of the Chinese Aerospace Group, also the manufacturer of the C-701.
+The missile was developed by the third research institute of the China Aerospace Science and Industry Corporation (CASIC), also the manufacturer of the C-701.

 Design

-This anti-ship missile is designed specifically for targets with displacement between 1,000 tons to 4,000 tons.
-Neither small anti-ship missiles such as the TL-6 and C-701 nor large ones such as the C-802 and Silkworm missile are cost effective when used for this purpose.
+This anti-ship missile is designed specifically for targets with a displacement between 1,000 tons to 4,000 tons.
+Neither small anti-ship missiles such as the TL-6 and C-701 nor large ones such as the C-802 and Silkworm missile are cost-effective when used for this purpose.

 Development

 In order to speed up the development and reduce risks, the developer adopted technologies from the C-701.
 The resulting new missile appears as an enlarged version of the C-701, with larger warhead.
 However, a brand new seeker is adopted, it is a centimetre wave radar seeker instead of the television, imaging infrared and millimetre wave radar seekers for the C-701.
 The C-704 has twice the range of the C-701.